-The Tennessee Department of Environment and Conservation, Division of Air Pollution Control is reopening two existing major source operating permits issued to BAE Systems Ordnance Systems Inc. (BAE), subject to the provisions of paragraph 1200-03-09-.02(11) of the Tennessee Air Pollution Control Regulations.
+The Tennessee Department of Environment and Conservation, Division of Air Pollution Control is reopening two existing major source operating permits issued to BAE Systems Ordnance Systems Inc. (BAE) at Holston Army Ammunition Plant, subject to provisions of the Tennessee Air Pollution Control Regulations.
 A major source operating permit is required by both the Federal Clean Air Act and the Tennessee Air Pollution Control Regulations.
+EPA will perform a 45-day review concurrently with the state public comment period.
+Both agencies are accepting public comment on draft conditions and permit modifications.